FICTION-ZJU/RuleGPT/README.md

-RuleGPT
+RuleGPT: A Fine-Tuned LLM for Modeling in Horae
 =============

-This repository contains the implementation of RuleGPT from the paper "HORAE: A Domain-Agnostic Language for Automated Service Regulation".
-It consists of two main components: firstly, we have open-sourced the RuleGPT model weights on Hugging Face, which can be quickly deployed using this repository.
-Secondly, we have also released the our dataset (names and links are omitted due to double-blind restrictions) on Hugging Face🤗.
+This repository contains the implementation of RuleGPT from the paper titled "HORAE: A Domain-Agnostic Language for Automated Service Regulation" submitted to IJCAI 2025 (AI4Tech).
+The repository instructs how one can quickly train and deploy RuleGPT.

+Note: The dataset SRR-Eval for fine-tuning RuleGPT as well as the so-obtained model weights are also open-sourced; but the concrete links are omitted due to anonymous review.

-Here we provide details about the usage of scripts for supervised finetuning RuleGPT with [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+Below, we provide details about the usage of scripts for supervised fine-tuning RuleGPT with [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

 Installation